-Today, nearly 26 million people are living with diabetes in the United States, nearly 8 million of whom are undiagnosed, according to the Centers for Disease Control and Prevention (CDC).
+Today, nearly 26 million people are living with diabetes in the United States, nearly 8 million of whom are undiagnosed, according to the (CDC).
 The rise in diabetes rates, and specifically rates of type II diabetes, in the past decade can in part be attributed to a less healthy, less active population.

 Type II diabetes, or diabetes mellitus, is characterized by an insulin resistance that keeps the body from absorbing glucose to be used as energy so that, instead, these sugars remain in the blood.
 Imagine a car sitting at a gas station, surround by gas, but with no pump to allow it to fill its tank.